 President and Chief

+Cindy’s 30 years of experience includes business—start-up and Fortune 500 companies—and nonprofit leadership.
 From 2009 to 2011, she was the founding executive director of the Hawaii Meth Project, a large-scale prevention campaign and community outreach program that aimed to reduce methamphetamine use among teens.
 In addition to being widely embraced by local private and public schools, the Meth Project gained White House recognition as one of the most influential drug programs in the nation.

 Most recently at AUW, she has focused on disrupting the traditional nonprofit culture, evolving the organization’s strategic direction and operations and raising expectations of engagement in the community.
-Under Cindy’s leadership, AUW has become an innovative partner, developing deeper relationships cross-sector, strengthening its discipline of operational efficiency, and elevating the goal of collective impact to facilitate significant and lasting social change.
+Under Cindy’s leadership, AUW has become an innovative partner, developing deeper relationships cross-sector, strengthening its discipline of operational efficiency, and elevating collective impact to facilitate significant and lasting social change.